skypilot-org/skypilot/docs/source/cloud-setup/policy.rst

                                           user_request.skypilot_config)

-``UserRequest`` and ``MutatedUserRequest`` are defined as follows:
+``UserRequest`` and ``MutatedUserRequest`` are defined as follows (see `source code <https://github.com/skypilot-org/skypilot/blob/master/sky/admin_policy.py>`_ for more details):

 .. code-block:: python

     class UserRequest:
-        """User request to the policy.
+        """A user request.

+        A "user request" is defined as a `sky launch / exec` command or its API equivalent.

+        `sky jobs launch / serve up` involves multiple launch requests, including the launch of controller and clusters for a job (which can have multiple tasks if it is a pipeline) or service replicas.
+Each launch is a separate request.

-        It is a combination of a task, request options, and the global skypilot config used to run a task, including `sky launch / exec / jobs launch / ..`.
+        This class wraps the underlying task, the global skypilot config used to run a task, and the request options.

         Args:
             task: User specified task.
             skypilot_config: Global skypilot config to be used in this request.
             request_options: Request options.
-It can be None for jobs and services.
+It is None for jobs and services.
         """
-        task: sky.Task
+        task: 'sky.Task'
-        skypilot_config: sky.Config
+        skypilot_config: 'sky.Config'
-        operation_args: sky.RequestOptions
+        request_options: Optional['RequestOptions'] = None

     class MutatedUserRequest:
-        task: sky.Task
+        task: 'sky.Task'
-        skypilot_config: sky.Config
+        skypilot_config: 'sky.Config'

 That said, an ``AdminPolicy`` can mutate any fields of a user request, including the :ref:`task <yaml-spec>` and the :ref:`global skypilot config <config-yaml>`,